 Lord of the Rings – New Zealand

 Lord of the Rings follows hobbit Frodo Baggins (Elijah Wood) and a group of other mythical beings (such as elves, dwarves and wizards) on a quest to Mount Doom to dispose of a powerful ring that has the potential to destroy the world.
-Walking through snowy mountains and dangerous caves, the group have to battle evil forces along their way to Mount Doom.
+Walking through snowy mountains and dangerous caves, the group has to battle evil forces along their way to Mount Doom.

 New Zealand is home to the filming location known as Hobbiton.
 Going here is like visiting the real-life Shire that Frodo and his hobbit friends lived in Lord of the Rings.
 You can step into the Green Dragon Inn and have some delicious food that will grow hair on your feet!

-If you’re really into hiking, you can follow the 19km one-way Tongariro Alpine crossing on New Zealand’s North Island toward the summit of Mount Doom.
+If you’re really into hiking, you can follow the 19km one-way Tongariro Alpine Crossing on New Zealand’s North Island toward the summit of Mount Doom.
 It’s actually Mount Ngauruhoe — Mount Doom scenes were filmed on both Mount Tongariro and Mount Ngauruhoe.